Challenging the Sun

 the treasury of hope on stroller wheels

-skittering over the ribbed sidewalk;
+skittering over the ribbed sidewalk.

-the slightly manic boy juiced on sugar
+The manic boy juiced on sugar

 proclaiming ecstasy like a burgeoning Blake